Adolescents and Adults

 Tara is a warm and empathetic professional, who unconditionally supports clients as they consider who they are, what they want for themselves, and what is meaningful in their lives.
 She is a depth-oriented clinician helping clients get at the heart of their issues to cultivate the self-awareness needed to create long lasting change and transformation in their lives.
 She believes that the most effective way to engender meaningful growth requires being willing to discover and connect with one’s soul longing and purpose.

-Doubly educated as both a Licensed Marriage and Family Therapist and as a Professional Counselor, Tara has dedicated her life to learning about how to help people lead more authentic and meaningful lives.
+Doubly educated as both a Licensed Marriage and Family Therapist and as a Professional Counselor, Tara is also trained and certified in the treatment of trauma.
 She loves working with all adults but has a special place in her heart for inspiring couples to recapture the love that originally brought them together— or helping them sort out that it’s time to move on.

 With over twenty years of experience as a yoga teacher, Tara brings not just clinical expertise to Sound Mind Counseling but offers an expansive knowledge to her clients on how to use mindfulness and the yogic perspective to manage and heal anxiety and depression in their daily life.
 Like me, Tara credits great therapy with putting her on the path to personal fulfillment, and she is eager to share that gift with others.